In 1870, Alfred Russell Wallace proved the curvature of the Earth and answered the challenge put forward by a flat-Earther, John Hampden.

 - In 1878, once again, Hampden sent letters to Wallace’s colleagues.

-- In 1885, Hampden sent a letter to Huxley, the president of the Royal Society, in order to defame Wallace.
+- In 1885, Hampden sent a letter to Huxley, the president of the Royal Society, to defame Wallace.

-Wallace thought he would get an easy £500, and the experiment was simply a matter of science.
-Apparently, it was far from it, Wallace needed to spend plenty of time and money to deal with the Hampden problem.
+Wallace thought he would get an easy £500, and the experiment was merely a matter of science.
+It was far from it, Wallace needed to spend plenty of time and money to deal with the Hampden problem.

-Like a lot of things in the flat-Earth state of affairs, it is not simply a matter of science, but also a psychological problem.
+Like a lot of things in the flat-Earth state of affairs, it is not merely a matter of science, but also a psychological problem.

 - Old Bedford Level – Flat Earth Insanity